 I already have a few pairs of Birdies slides and slippers – the shoes that famously began as indoor slippers and had to pivot after Meghan Markle wore them into fame.
 So I was curious to see how The Knot and The Triple Band felt in comparison.

 Rothy’s made a big splash this week with their latest product line – sustainable handbags & accessories made from recycled plastic.
 Their styles are fairly tried & true classics, such as a simple envelope Pouch ($95) and a large work-appropriate Tote ($275).
 Though I don’t currently need a new work bag, I decided to pop by the SF store to try out the Handbag ($350).

 When Rothy’s announced its latest merino wool collection of flats, points, loafers and sneakers, I was pretty excited.
-I’ve been a fan of Allbirds wool offerings and, in general, appreciate the anti-stink nature of wool compared to other materials.
-I was in the market for a nude-ish neutral shoe for fall, and decided to get The Point in Camel Wool to test out their new wool flats.
+I’ve been a fan of Allbirds wool offerings and, in general, appreciate the anti-stink nature of wool.
+I was in the market for a nude-ish neutral shoe for fall, and decided to get The Point in Camel Merino Wool.

 When Rothy’s recently re-released their loafer style, I immediately purchased a pair to try them out.
 I wanted to compare them to another popular brand – the Birdies slipper, most famously worn by (soon to be princess) Meghan Markle.

 Overall, both pairs have the classic loafer silhouette with no frills – though Birdies does offer a cute tassled version.
 They’re comfortable in very different ways, which I’ll go through in the rest of the post.